The-Lab-at-OPM/hiring/README.md

 The fellowships are temporary positions, starting at 18-month terms, with potential for up to 4 years total.
 They are based in DC and NYC, possibly San Francisco, and are either GS grade 13 or 14.
 (In DC, GS 13 starts at $99,172.
 GS 14 starts at $117,191.
 In New York, GS 13 starts at $102,040.
 GS 14 starts at $120,580.
 Learn about the [general schedule classifcation and pay](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).)

-All federal employees must be U.S. citizens.
+HIFs are federal employees, and all federal employees must be U.S. citizens.
 Current federal employees are not eligible for Lab fellowships.
 The fellowship requires a minimum of 5 years of relevant professional experience.

 ### Explore our open positions: